SeldonIO/seldon-core/wrappers/python/README.md

-# How to use seldon wrappers
+# How to use seldon python wrappers

+In order to deploy a model using seldon-core the model must be packaged into a docker image.
+In this guide, we explain how to build a docker-image of your model which is ready to be [deployed with seldon-core](link_to_deployment_docs) using seldon python wrappers.
+The python wrappers are suitable to wrap any saved model that can be loaded and queried  using python functions.

 ### Preliminary steps